Languages

 Spanish (es)

-Adding the language code tells the system explicitley what the language is which allows it to do automatic translations for certain languages.
+Adding the language code tells the system explicitly what the language is which allows it to do automatic translations for certain languages.
 See the next section.

 Automatic Translations